 I hope the elections are peaceful and that everyday life becomes easier again.

 I know that here when there are elections in Australia everything seems to come to a standstill as there is uncertainty.
-The day after elections are over everyone starts moving forward again. over 7 years agoAnswered by Zina Kaye
+The day after elections are over everyone starts moving forward again. almost 9 years agoAnswered by Zina Kaye